generalroboticslab/Text2Robot/README.md

 ## Sim2Real

-Instructions for printing and assembling your robot can be found in `Assembly Instructions.pdf`.
+Instructions for printing and assembling your robot can be found in [Assembly Instructions.pdf](Assembly%20Instructions.pdf).

 For Sim2Real, download the Sim2Real_Receiver/receiver.py folder on to your robots RaspberryPi.
 You will also need to initialize the servo python control library found at: https://github.com/ethanlipson/PyLX-16A